doberman/dbrmn-scss-boilerplate/README.md

 # dbrmn-scss-framework

-Base framework for projects using [SCSS](http://sass-lang.com/).
-The purpose is to aid a developer on where to put new stuff, find where old stuff is and re-use stuff that can be re-used.
+A structure and boilerplate for projects using [SCSS](http://sass-lang.com/).
+The purpose is to aid a developers on where to put new stuff, find where old stuff is and re-use stuff that can be re-used.
 To improve scalability and maintainability.

 ## Structure

 This is a short summary of the structure and responsibility of each file and folder.
 For a more details see the header of each file separately.

 ```
 /styles